szimek/signature_pad/README.md

 // Draws signature image from an array of point groups, without clearing your existing image (clear defaults to true if not provided) signaturePad.fromData(data, { clear: false });

+// Scales the size of the image by multiplying by the given scale.
+To keep the aspect ratio the same, use the same number for both x and y. signaturePad.scale(xScale, yScale);

 // Clears the canvas
 signaturePad.clear();